Bali Package: History

 Before the agreement, the negotiations repeatedly came close to collapsing.
 India's demand that it should be allowed to extend its domestic agricultural subsidies indefinitely was met by opposition from the U.S., while Cuba, Bolivia, Nicaragua, and Venezuela objected to the removal of a text relating to the U.S. embargo against Cuba.
 Eventually, India and the U.S. reached a compromise where a permanent solution to the Indian subsidies will be decided in separate future negotiations within four years, while Cuba reached a compromise that saw it refrain from vetoing the agreement.
 The U.S. and India came to a permanent agreement regarding India's food subsidies in November 2014.

 The negotiations were originally scheduled for 3–6 December 2013.
 However, they had to extend until 7 December for an agreement to be reached.
 In December 2013, South African trade minister Rob Davies questioned the balance in the agreements regarding the long-term benefits for the least-developed countries.
 This was the first multilateral agreement by the WTO (concluded with 160 countries) and restored the legitimacy of the WTO as a negotiating forum.

 In November 2015, India's Prime Minister Narendra Modi stated that the Bali Package had gone through a slowdown since its signature, urging other countries to implement it in due time.
-This statement followed a visit by Barack Obama in India, the Bali Package being on the US president's agenda.
+This statement followed a visit by Barack Obama in India, the Bali Packages being on the US president's agenda.

 In Africa, critics of the plan raised the issue that the Bali Package mainly facilitates imports in the continent and they anticipated that the plan will hurt Africa's trade balance.